 1. Inventory at the beginning

 This component is a supply of trade goods available at the beginning of the accounting bookkeeping period that will run.
 Therefore, the company should always pay attention to the amount of availability of existing goods, such as the availability of stock and materials that you will use in the production process.
+The use of inventory software can optimize inventory levels, including raw materials.
+This software can also prevent stockpiling of goods in warehouses by ensuring old products are sold first.

 The calculation of stock inventory is very important so that your company can avoid the unavailability of the stock of goods.
 Of course, if there is a vacancy in the stock of goods, it can cause scarcity of production and can cause losses.